Rowen Student Handbook

 Breakfast and Lunch Program

 Every child at Rowen is entitled to a free breakfast and lunch.
-During breakfast and lunch, your child will have the opportunity to use the lavatory and play outside.
+During breakfast and lunch, your child will have the opportunity to use the lavatory.
 We urge you to discuss with your child the proper lunchroom (restaurant) manners listed below:

 Students will be dismissed from the lunchroom table when their table and area are clean.